Lamine Yamal and Spain to headline: FIFA World Cup 2026 Group H Preview

 Saudi Arabia

-Saudi Arabia returns to the global stage with familiarity and danger on their side.
-The official group listing marks this as their seventh World Cup appearance, achieved by winning AFC fourth-round Group B on 14 October 2025, while AP noted that this will be the Green Falcons’ third straight finals.
+Saudi Arabia return to the global stage with familiarity and danger on their side.
+This is their seventh World Cup appearance, achieved by winning AFC fourth-round Group B on 14 October 2025, thus reaching the finals for the third straight edition.

 There is a clear spine to Georgios Donis’s squad.
-FIFA’s pre-tournament squad piece says the selection is headlined by captain and chief creative force Salem Al Dawsari alongside France-based defender Saud Abdulhamid, which neatly captures where Saudi Arabia’s invention and balance are likely to come from.
+The selection is headlined by captain and chief creative force Salem Al Dawsari alongside Saud Abdulhamid, which neatly captures where Saudi Arabia’s invention and balance are likely to come from.

 Managerial instincts